ncatanchin/MessengerChatMediaDownloader/README.md

 Messenger have a limit on the amount of calls you can send to their API.
 The API will limit you if you try to download a large chat (which often happens with groupchats).
 This is when you need the `-i` or `--infinite` flag.
 If you would hit the limit, the process is put to sleep for about 3 minutes before it tries again.
-The process is repeated until you hit the `--max-errors` count which defaults to 3.
+The process is repeated until you succeed.

 ## Output